bobf/orchestration/README.md

 #### Prerequisites

-If your project has any dependencies on private _Git_ repositories then you will need to create a _Bitbucket_ app password.
+If your project has any dependencies on _Homeflow_ _Git_ repositories then you will need to create a _Bitbucket_ app password.

 See the [Atlassian documentation on app passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) and follow the instructions.